Sweet treat: Residents at Goddard senior living community host trick-or-treaters

 “They’ve had to refill me several times,” said Jobe laughing.

-The kids leave with their baskets filled with candy and in return, filling residents’ hearts.
+The kids leave with their baskets filled with candy and, in return, they filled residents’ hearts.

 “It makes my week!” exclaimed Jobe.